 - 1. Tap Utility in the Menu bar.

-- Tap Security.
+- 2. Tap Security.

 - 3. Tap Set Password.

-Set Password menu fields and controls 1.
+Set Password menu fields and controls 11

 Field or control Description New Password Enter the new password in this field.
+The valid range of characters for the password is from one to 32 characters.
+Entering no characters or more than 32 characters results in an error message.
+Note: If you cannot use a keyboard because the USB ports are disabled, double-tap on the password fields to open the virtual keyboard and enter the password.
 Repeat New Password Re-enter the new password in this field.
 Set New Password Sets the new password and closes the menu when the new password matches in both new password fields and the new password fields are not empty.
 Any other conditions result in an error message.
 Cancel Closes the menu without taking any action.

-Passwords and sending the instrument for service.
-If you need to send the instrument for service or repair, make sure to use the Delete Password function in the Change Password menu before sending to the Tektronix Service Center.
+CAUTION: If you need to send the instrument for service or repair, make sure to use the Delete Password function in the Change Password menu before sending to the Tektronix Service Center.
 Failure to do so may impede servicing the instrument.